devy03/ECE-366-Projects/Project 2/READme.md

   Collaboratively wrote the code for `Fibonacci(n)`.
 Combined `isOdd(m)` logic written by the group and added it to `Fibonacci(n)` code.
 Created `Readme.md`

 - **Jalen Davis (33%)**
-  Collaborated with Drei and Devarsh on the starting code and provided input on the Fibonacci implementation. [edit here]
+  Collaborated with Drei and Devarsh on the starting code and provided input on the Fibonacci implementation.
+Collaboratively wrote the early code for  `Odd(m)`

 - **Andrei Aquino (33%)**
-  Collaboratively wrote the code for `Fibonacci(n)`. [add here]
+  Collaboratively wrote the code for `Fibonacci(n)`.
+Wrote the code finalized veriosn of the `Odd(m).`